 Core Facilities are staffed by technology experts who focus entirely on service provision, delivering technologies to be used in research projects designed and run by others.
 Each is run by a Head of Facility who is responsible for daily operations and ensuring high user satisfaction.
 Close attention is given to the delivery of quality services, fast reaction times to user demands, affordable prices and the complete integration of Core Facilities with the scientific objectives of EMBL.

-Such attributes are enhanced by a user committee, which consists of representatives of EMBL’s research units.
+Such attributes are enhanced by a user committee (internal), which consists of representatives of EMBL’s research units.
 The committee helps to ensure that support activities are tailored to the demands of the research community, supports the introduction of new services, helps to define future strategies and provides valuable feedback on current operations.

 Director of Scientific Core Facilities and Scientific Services Unit